 - Have materials ready at the table or small group area

-- Have a designated small group time
+Have a designated center time in your schedule

 Types of Groupings